Startup-Nights/website/content/pages/pioneers-and-pancakes.md

           - >-
-            Founder & Investor Panel: “Mutual Success: Exploring Investor-Founder Relations” with Lukas Weder (Founderful) on the Investor side, and Paulina Grnova (CEO and Co-Founder of DeepJudge), Roger Dudler (CEO and Founder of Frontify), David Haber (CEO and founder of Lakera) on the Founder side.
+            Founder & Investor Panel: “Mutual Success: Exploring Investor-Founder Relations” with Lukas Weder (Founderful) on the Investor side, and Paulina Grnarova (CEO and Co-Founder of DeepJudge), Roger Dudler (CEO and Founder of Frontify), David Haber (CEO and founder of Lakera) on the Founder side.
       - title: '12:30 - 1:30 pm'